identance/ios-sdk/README.md

 ```

 All SDK keys start with `zn__` so there won't be any conflict with your own keys.
 Try open contents of framework and find there `Localizable.strings` files inside `language.lprog` directories to search for key you want to replace.

+## Q&A

+**Q**: During project compilation get error: `Command CompileSwiftSources failed with a nonzero exit code` with detailed description `error: using bridging headers with module interfaces is unsupported`
+**A**: Usually this could be in case when Xcode project contains *bridging header*.
+Set target's `BUILD_LIBRARY_FOR_DISTRIBUTION` build setting to `NO`.

+**Q**: During verification flow a user document scanning step absent on Simulator device.
+**A**: Simulator device doesn't have access to a camera so this step is automatically skipped.
+Because of that it is highly recommended to test verification flow on real device.